Ouranosinc/Magpie/docs/services.rst

         :Term:`Allowed Permissions`, their type and further nested children :term:`Resource`.
     * - :attr:`ServiceInterface.params_expected` |br| (``List[str]``)
       - Represents specific parameter names that can be preprocessed during HTTP request parsing to ease following resolution of :term:`ACL` use cases.
-Employed most notably by :term:`Service` implementations based on :class:`magpie.services.ServiceOWS`.
+Employed only by :term:`Service` implementations derived from :class:`magpie.services.ServiceOWS`.
+Can be omitted otherwise.

 .. _services_available: